Choose the Best Remote Work Model for Your Company’s Needs

 - Distributed team with digital nomads (more on them in a minute)

-Even if almost everyone in the company works from a location of their choice and never sets foot in a central office, a distributed team will still have some type of headquarters for their company.
+Even if almost every employee never sets foot in a central office, a distributed team will still have some type of headquarters for their company.

 For some companies, there is no longer a need for any kind of office headquarters.
 And for an even smaller group, there never was in the first place.

 A company operating on the nomadic model of remote work is 100% office-free.
-Employees work wherever they want, which opens up opportunities for the company to hire globally and for those especially adventurous employees to travel around, working from wherever they land.
+That’s right: employees work wherever they want.
+This creates opportunities for the company to hire globally and for those especially adventurous employees to travel while they work.

-Perhaps unsurprisingly, this model is often found in tech companies.
+Perhaps unsurprisingly, tech companies often use this model.
 For example, Buffer and Toggl have been fully remote/nomadic from the start, and companies like Basecamp and Help Scout , who were once mostly remote (having just one building headquarters with employees working primarily at other locations), have sold or sublet their buildings in the past few years in favor of being totally nomadic.

 Even with evolving technology and growing software solutions, a nomadic team structure won’t be the solution for everybody.
 (A study from remote job board WeWorkRemotely found that nearly 24% of companies who used their service had no company headquarters; not exactly a majority.)
 But it’s an interesting option for companies who can make it work.

-Incorporating WFH options into the traditional work day was a big adjustment for many companies, especially for those who hadn’t prioritized finding remote-work solutions before the pandemic.
-Now that so many of us have changed the way we work, creating lasting structures should seem a little less intimidating.
+Incorporating WFH options into the traditional work day was a big adjustment for many companies.
+Now that so many people have changed the way they work, creating lasting structures should seem a little less intimidating.

 Looking for the latest in interactive whiteboard technology?
 Check out Vibe today!